grommunio/grommunio-documentation/admin/administration.rst

 The following properties can be edited:

+- Username
 - Mode: Mailbox mode, toggle between a normal user and a shared mailbox
 - Type: Type of user
+- Homeserver: Server, on which the user's data is stored
-- Language: Language of the user (does not effect the language of the UI)
+- Language: Store language of the user (does not effect the language of the UI)
 - Used space
    - Send quota limit: Maximum size of the mailbox before sending messages is blocked